piyush-garg/fabric8-build-team-wiki/Papercuts.md

 example, when the UI team wanted g++ on their build server, they had no way to do it without installing it per build making things super slow or interfering with the build image of everyone else.

+### 12. Our own CD story needs to improve

+Updating an image is such a manual process.
+The irony.
+LOL.

+### 13. Tests

+In the meanwhile an unreliable CI/CD is worse than not having one.